 (Adapted by collegiate) All teams are considered a mini division when comparing head to head results.

 a.
-Team with best record vs other tied clubs gains advantage (if equal schedules existed)
+Team with the best record vs other tied clubs gains advantage (if equal schedules existed)

 b.
-Best Division Record (if all in same division)
+Best Division Record (if all in the same division)

 c.
 Least Runs Against